 Caring for your growing chicks

 Most of the work is done at the chicks’ stage.
 Once they grow into hens and roosters, you will have to conduct primary care.
 All you need to do is to keep their water and food fresh and collect the eggs.
 If you opted to rear cockerels, take them to the market.
 Just ensure that they are healthy and safe from predators.

 3. Choose the type of Chicken and Breed.

-There are three types of chicken that you can rear in Kenya.
+There are three types of chicken that you can rear.
 They include;

 Pullets: They are also known as layers.
 Layers produce eggs.
 As much as they are lucrative, they are, however, a little stressful compared to the other two types.